What should you ask your doctor about vaginal cancer?

 - Should I get a second opinion?

 You will no doubt have other questions about your own situation.
-Be sure to write your questions down so that you remember to ask them during each visit with your cancer care team.
+Write your questions down so that you remember to ask them during each visit with your cancer care team.
 Keep in mind, too, that doctors are not the only ones who can provide you with information.
 Other health care professionals, such as nurses and social workers, may be able to answer your questions.